 With his loot from Lego and with the help of his brother, Sage completed his built of 5 spaceships in 5 weeks as part of his job requirements.
 This was part of the challenged set by Boss Marcos.

-The unadulterated joy from Sage’s face really made my Sunday and for the first time, I could really understand the power of a wish.
+The unadulterated joy from Sage’s face made my Sunday and for the first time, I could truly understand the power of a wish.